lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 There is no application process.
 The only prerequisite is to be a Rubin data rights holder.
+Although the number of delegates is currently limited to 600, there is space available and all petitions are being accepted.
+If that changes this page will be updated.

 | 1.
 Review the :ref:`Delegate-Homepage-Guidelines-Expectations`.
 | 2.
 Submit a petition for one of the :ref:`Delegate-Homepage-RSP-Accounts`.